-When powered from a mains supply this unit requires the provision of a suitable mains isolation device, capable of interrupting both poles of the supply and meeting your local wiring regulations, to be accessible near to the installed instrument.
+When powered from a mains supply this unit requires the provision of a suitable mains isolation device, capable of interrupting both poles of the supply and meeting your local wiring regulations, to be suitably locatted and easily accessible near to the installed instrument.
+It must be marked as the disconnecting device for the equipment.
+It must be suitably rated with respect to the cross sectional area of the supply conductors.